 Essentially a blueprint or ‘skeleton’ for your design, a wireframe is a stripped-down black and white illustration of a layout that establishes the basic structure of a web page or app.
 It’s used to arrange and prioritize the main elements, such as the navigation and site features, and enables you to concentrate on your product’s functionality.
 Wireframes don’t convey the look and feel of your site and therefore don’t tend to include any visual design (such as styling, color, or graphics) or real content, which could be distracting at this stage.

 Wireframes are typically used at the beginning of a project, once the site architecture has been determined and before the creative design stage kicks off.
 Simple blocks show where each piece of content or UI element will go and can be moved around before you create a higher-fidelity prototype.
+This process is also a great time to make use of structural formulas like the golden ratio.
 Let’s take a more detailed look at why you might need a wireframe.

 Is a wireframe necessary?